Languages of Bangladesh: English

-English is now second language of Bangladesh in 2023.
 Before the commencement of the Bengali Language Implementation Act, 1987, English had a considerable presence in official affairs, but since 1987 the usage of English has waned significantly in government.
 Due to the British colonization of the country, English is still a widely spoken and commonly understood language in Bangladesh.
 English is taught as a compulsory subject in all schools, colleges and universities.
 In addition, there is an English-medium education system in Bangladesh which is widely attended.
 The British Council Bangladesh offers English language courses.

 Similar to the situation in other SAARC nations, there are significant disparities in English-language knowledge; a significant portion of the population speaks English fluently or even natively (especially among the educated class), while an even larger portion of the population has little to no knowledge of English.
 Among the middle and upper class, many can read and write fluently due to professional requirements, but may have difficulty speaking English.

 During the colonial period, laws were written in English.
 Currently, most laws are written in Bengali, the exception being amendments to laws passed before 1987, which are generally written in English.
 Many legal, administrative, and financial forms used by the government and banks are in English only.
 English is also used in the judiciary.